 Usually flavored with the Croatian spirit known as rakija, (pronounced rah-key-ya) rakija is in fact the collective term for fruit brandy popular throughout Eastern Europe.
 The special TFD touch to this recipe is to use a unique version of rakija from the interior of the country called viljamovka (viliam-ovka), which is made from Williams pears.
 You can substitute a good Pear brandy for viljamovka if you can’t find it.

-I am very confident you will love this recipe, my Citizens – it has deep-fried delectable sweet goodness to it, I promise!
+I am very confident you will love this recipe, My Citizens – this I vow!